List of works based on dreams

 Dreams have been credited as the inspiration for several creative works and scientific discoveries.

 Books and poetry

 Kubla Khan

 Samuel Taylor Coleridge wrote Kubla Khan (completed in 1797 and published in 1816) upon awakening from an opium-influenced dream.
 In a preface to the work, he described having the poem come to him, fully formed, in his dream.
 When he woke, he immediately set to writing it down, but was interrupted by a visitor and could not remember the final lines.
 For this reason, he kept it unpublished for many years.

 Frankenstein

-Mary Shelley's Frankenstein (1818) was inspired by a dream:
+Mary Shelley's Frankenstein (1818) was inspired by vivid images that occurred to her while falling asleep:

 Strange Case of Dr Jekyll and Mr Hyde

-Robert Louis Stevenson dreamed the plot for his famous novel Strange Case of Dr Jekyll and Mr Hyde (1886).
+Robert Louis Stevenson dreamed elements of his famous novel Strange Case of Dr Jekyll and Mr Hyde (1886), after having "long been trying to write a story on this subject".
+He wrote metaphorically of Brownie spirits doing "one-half my work for me while I am fast asleep".
+Of the novel, he later wrote:

 Tintin in Tibet

 The Belgian comics artist Hergé was plagued by nightmares in which he was chased by a white skeleton, whereupon the entire environment turned white.
 A psychiatrist advised him to stop making comics and take a rest, but Hergé drew an entire story set in a white environment: the snowy mountaintops of Tibet.
 Tintin in Tibet (1960) not only stopped his nightmares and worked as a therapeutic experience, but the work is also regarded as one of his masterpieces.